genesiscommunitysuccess/docs/docs/01_getting-started/05_advanced-learning/server-runtime-environment/00_classpaths.md

 Before we look into what the `startProcess` script does, we need to explain what happens when you build a module on the platform, and what happens when you package all those modules into a distribution for deploying on a server.

 ### Building a module
-When you create a new Genesis project from a seed, every seed template applies the `Genesis Build Plugin`:
+When you create a new Genesis project from a seed, every seed template applies the `Genesis Build Plugin`.
+This plugin is responsible for creating and registering the custom gradle tasks that are required by each module in the project.

 ```kotlin
 plugins {